Carmen Houle 1924 - 2020 - Obituary

 Carmen M. Houle

-(Carmela Asunta Molello) beloved mom, died Saturday July 11, 2020 at the age of 96 in Centennial Colorado where she resided (with her daughter and family) for the past 14 years.
+Carmen M. Houle (Carmela Asunta Molello), beloved mom, died Saturday July 11, 2020, at the age of 96, in Centennial, Colorado, where she resided with her daughter and family for the past 14 years.

 Carmen was charitable and kind with a great sense of humor and giving heart.
 She made people feel welcome and at home.
 She was a strong woman and spirited with a zest for life; she had a wonderful laugh and smile.
 Carmen was devoted to her music - the piano and harp, her daily rosary, her dogs, and especially her family and close friends.